Hyaenodonta

 Hyaenodonta ("hyena teeth") is an extinct order of mostly carnivorous placental mammals of clade Pan-Carnivora from mirorder Ferae.
-Hyaenodonts were important mammalian predators that are believed to have arose either in the Late Cretaceous or Early Paleocene within Europe, and persisted well into the Late Miocene.
-Hyaenodonts were found across Africa, Eurasia, and North America throughout the early Cenozoic.
-They occupied a variety of ecosystems and displayed a variety of body shapes, diet, and sizes.
-Some hyaenodonts, such as Hyaenodon, were cursorial predators.
+Hyaenodonts were important mammalian predators that are believed to have arose either in the Late Cretaceous or Early Paleocene within Europe or North America, and persisted well into the Late Miocene.'
+Hyaenodonts were found across Africa, Eurasia, and North America throughout the Cenozoic and occupied a variety of ecosystems, from forests to coastlines.
+They displayed a variety of body shapes, diet, and sizes, ranging from ambush predators like Hyainailouros to pounce-pursuit predators like some species of Hyaenodon.

-The order currently consists of three superfamilies, Hyaenodontoidae, Hyainailouroidea, and Limnocyonoidea, in addition to smaller groups such as sinopines and the Galecyon clade.
-The hyaenodontoids included Hyaenodontidae and Proviverrinae, while hyainailouroids included Hyainailouridae, Prionogalidae, and Teratodontidae, and limnocyonoids consisted of Limnocyon and their close relatives.
+The order currently consists of three superfamilies, Hyaenodontoidae, Hyainailouroidea, and Limnocyonoidea, in addition to smaller groups such as the Galecyon clade.
+The hyaenodontoids consisted of Hyaenodontidae and Proviverrinae, the hyainailouroids consisted of Hyainailouridae, Prionogalidae, and Teratodontidae, and with the limnocyonoids consisted of Limocyoninae, Sinopinae, and Arfiinae.
+Hyaenodonts saw their diversification peak during the Middle-Late Eocene, before seeing a significant decline in diversity following the Eocene-Oligocene extinction event.
+In Afro-Arabia and Europe, they saw a recovery in diversity following the extinction event before seeing a terminal decline something during the Late Oligocene and Early Miocene respectively.
+The last hyaenodont would go extinct 7.5 Ma.

-Phylogeny
+The extinction of the order has been debated by experts, many experts argued that their extinction was the result of competition with carnivorans.
+But over the recent years, many experts have questioned that hypothesis and argued their decline and extinction in most of their range was due to climatic changes.

+Taxonomy

 Classification

 Hyaenodonts were considerably more widespread and successful than the oxyaenids, the other clade of mammals originally classified along with the hyaenodonts as part of Creodonta.
 In 2015 phylogenetic analysis of Paleogene mammals, by Halliday et al., monophyly of Creodonta was supported and was placed in the clade Ferae, closer to Pholidota than to Carnivora.
-However, order Creodonta is now considered to be a polyphyletic wastebasket taxon containing two unrelated clades assumed to be closely related (or ancestral) to Carnivora.
-With Hyaenodonta and Oxyaenodonta now being considered their own distinct orders.
+However, most experts consider Creodonta to be considered to be a polyphyletic order as it contains two unrelated clades.
+Most experts have now recovered Hyaenodonta and Oxyaenodonta as distinct orders within Pan-Carnivora.

+Recent phylogenetic modeling suggests hyaenodonts were sister group to the Oxyaenodonta-Carnivoraformes clade.